Tyrone Garland: Professional career

-On April 25, 2016, Garland signed with Breiðablik UBK of the Icelandic second-tier First Division.
+On April 25, 2016, Garland signed with Breiðablik of the Icelandic second-tier First Division.
 He was the only American on the team.
 La Salle director of basketball operations Matt Bloom recommended Garland, who had difficulty finding basketball jobs overseas, to Breiðablik coach Lárus Jónsson.
 Garland gave all of his teammates a nickname.
 He scored 43 points and recorded nine steals vs. Valur on October 14.
 Garland nearly had a quadruple-double on October 27, putting up 37 points, 10 rebounds, 10 assists, and nine steals to beat FSu Selfoss.
 He shot 8-for-8 on three-pointers in a victory against Körfuknattleiksfélag ÍA in December.
 For the regular season, Garland averaged 26.4 points, 5.7 assists and 3.8 steals per game.
 In the promotion playoffs, he averaged 31.4 points and 4.8 assists in a best-of-five series loss against Valur.

 On November 22, 2019, Garland signed with KB Feronikeli of the Kosovo Basketball Superleague.
 He had 42 points in a game in December.
 He left the team later that month.

 In February 2020, he joined Cupes de los Pepines of the Liga Nacional de Baloncesto in the Dominican Republic.